sheeeng/jenkins-nginx-docker/README.md

 ## SSL Certificates

-**What are SSL Certificates?**

-SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
+SSL Certificates are small data files that digitally bind a cryptographic key to an organization's details.
 When installed on a web server, it activates the padlock and the https protocol and allows secure connections from a web server to a browser.
 Typically, SSL is used to secure credit card transactions, data transfer and logins, and more recently is becoming the norm when securing browsing of social media sites.

 SSL Certificates bind together: